guma2k2/elearning_api/README.md

 ## Overview

-Elearning website is a full-stack application that enables student to search, buy and learn course online, meanwhile admin or instructor can create their courses.
-It offers features such as user registration, profile management .
-The application ensures security using JWT tokens and adheres to best practices in REST API design.
-The backend is built with Spring Boot 3 and Spring Security 6, while the frontend is developed using ReactJS with Antd design for styling.
+The Elearning website is a comprehensive full-stack application designed to facilitate online learning.
+Students can search for, purchase, and take courses, while admins or instructors can create and manage their content.
+Key features include user registration with Google SSO, secure payments via VNPAY sandbox, and robust security measures using JWT tokens.
+The application follows best practices in REST API design, with the backend powered by Spring Boot 3 and Spring Security 6, and the frontend developed using ReactJS with Ant Design for styling.

 ## Features

-- User Registration: Users can register for a new account.
+- User Registration: Users can easily create a new account.
-- Course search: Users can filer course by rating star, category,..
+- Course Search: Users can filter courses by rating, category, and more.
-- Cart management, Learning-course management, Profile management
-- Handle login sso with google
+- Management: Includes cart management, learning-course tracking, and profile customization.
+- Google SSO Login: Streamlined login using Google Single Sign-On.
-- Hanlde payment for course with VNPAY sanbox
+- Payment Processing: Secure course payments via VNPAY sandbox.
-- Course, category, user, topic, order, review, student management
-- Revenue by time (range day, month, year).
+- Comprehensive Management: Manage categories, users, topics, orders, reviews, coupons, and students.
+- Course Management: Create and organize courses with sections, lectures, and quizzes.
+- Analytics: View statistics by custom date ranges, including daily, monthly, and yearly reports.

 #### Class diagram
 ![Class diagram](screenshots/class-diagram.drawio.svg)

 #### Usecasae diagram
 ![Security diagram](screenshots/security.png)

-#### Sequence pipeline
+#### Sequence diagram
 ![Security diagram](screenshots/be-pipeline.png)

 ## Technologies Used

-### Backend (book-network)
+### Backend (elearning-be)

 - Spring Boot 3
 - Spring Security 6